We are deeply sorry for your loss - the staff at Cody-White Funeral Home

 Services are private at this time.
 There will be a Celebration of Life this Spring at Orange Hills Country Club.
 In lieu of flowers, memorial contributions may be made to Wreaths Across America, The Tommy Fund, or The Connecticut Association of Golf Course Superintendents (CAGCS).

-To plant a tree in memory of Walter E. Smith, please click here.
+To plant a beautiful memorial tree in memory of Walter E. Smith, please visit our Tree Store.